percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

    :conf: Yes
    :scope: Global
    :dyn: Yes
-   :default: 131072 (128K)

-**This variable has no effect!**

-By design,
+   :default: ``0`` (no limit)

-it was supposed to control the maximum number of rows each writeset can contain.
-However, it is hard to predict the number of rows because of the writeset size limit enforced by :variable:`wsrep_max_ws_size`.
+This variable is used to control the maximum number of rows each writeset can contain.

-Codership decided to not implement the limit by rows for now.
-Correct behavior may be implemented in a future release.
-There is a discussion open at https://github.com/codership/mysql-wsrep/issues/257
+By default, there is no limit for maximum number of rows in a writeset.
+The maximum allowed value is ``1073741824``, which is equal to 2^30 or 1024 * 1024 * 1024.

 .. variable:: wsrep_max_ws_size